The Communications major prepares students to be lifelong learners and contributing citizens to both the local and global community.

 Why Study This Program?

-Students have the opportunity to choose between our four different concentrations: Broadcasting, Communication Studies, Public Relations and Theater.
+Students have the opportunity to choose between our four different concentrations: Digital Communication and Cultural Studies, Journalism, Public Relations and Theater.
 Within these four concentrations, students should expect to engage in the study of human communication, learn how to analyze and critique human efforts to communicate and practice the applications of that knowledge to real world communication challenges.

 What Will You Learn?